cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     and enabling
     "Safari / Advanced / Feature Flags / Disable removal of non-cookie data after 7 days...".
-However, this setting resets and needs to be reenabled if Safari is updated, and Safari in its boundless wisdom may still remove data if the app is not opened for more than 30 days.
+However, this setting resets and needs to be reenabled if Safari is updated, and Safari may still remove data if the app is not opened for more than 30 days.

 -   **Browser UI**: Opening as an ordinary web page instead of a homescreen app will display the browser tab and navigation bars.
 This cannot be disabled by CloudpilotEmu, but you can tap the "aA" icon left of the URL and select "Hide toolbar".

-    To add insult to injury, Safari has a glitch that may display the home indicator (the white-ish bar at the bottom of the screen) on top of the UI instead below it.
+    To complicate things, Safari has a glitch that may display the home indicator (the white-ish bar at the bottom of the screen) on top of the UI instead below it.
 Whether you are affected depends on how the toolbar is configured in Settings.
 This is cannot be detected, but there is